vkurlyan/repogit/README.md

 > npm start

-Then you will able open it on http://localhost:3000/
+Then you will able to open it on http://localhost:3000/

 # Run tests